Transfer phone numbers to Office 365

 If you are doing a full-port, you need to include the service Billing Telephone Number (BTN) in the list.
 If you are doing a partial-port, leave the service Billing Telephone Number (BTN) out of this list.

 If you are doing a full-port, select I am transferring all my numbers from my current carrier.
 If you are doing a partial-port, select I'm only transferring some of my numbers.
 After you choose the right one, click Check number portability.

-On the Transfer date page, on the Day drop down, select the date and under the Start time drop down, select the time (EST) and then click Next.
+On the Transfer date page, on the Day drop-down list, select the date and under the Start time drop-down list, select the time (EST) and then click Next.

 On the Letter of authorization page, check each of the following boxes.
 Then under the Signature box, type the person that is authorized to make changes to the account.
 This is the same name that is used on the Account Information page > Authorizing person.
 Then click Next.

 On the Submit page under Other people to notify enter any other email address of the people you want to and click Submit port order.
 The port order will now be listed on the Port orders page.
 You can view the status of the order under Status column.
 You can view details of the port order such as the Order ID, Submitted, Transfer date and Status.
 You can see more details for the port order in the Action pane, including the name of the carrier.

 Once your port order has been submitted and received, you will be sent an email that verifies your port order.

 Your port order request will be checked and updated daily and you will be notified of its progress and status in email.
 If your request is rejected, you will be asked to open a support ticket and in that support ticket we ask that you provide Port Order ID.
 The port order ID can be found in the Skype for Business admin center under Voice > Port orders > Order ID column.